John Maxwell (producer)

 With BIP (which was renamed Associated British Picture Corporation in 1933) John Maxwell began a major production programme.
 Maxwell imported top filmmakers from Europe as well as signing up leading British talent such as Alfred Hitchcock.
 Under Maxwell's leadership BIP produced several masterpieces of late silent cinema.
 With Hitchcock's Blackmail (1929) the company successfully made the transition to sound.
 While it continued to make some more expensive films, it increasingly relied on large numbers of medium or low-budget comedies and musicals aimed at the British rather than the international market.

 By the mid-1930s BIP had been overtaken by its rival Gaumont British as the largest British producer.
 Maxwell bought a stake in Gaumont, intending this as a first step to a takeover that would allow him to merge the two companies to create a giant firm.
 However, he discovered that he had acquired non-voting shares, which brought him no actual control over the company.
 He took legal action and a court case followed.

-Maxwell died in 1940.
-A giant British studio, similar to that envisaged by Maxwell, was created soon afterwards as J. Arthur Rank's Rank Organisation.
+In July 1937, Maxwell became a financial partner in Charles Laughton and Erich Pommer's independent film production company, Mayflower Pictures, by buying a substantial interest in shares in the company.
+Maxwell's role in the firm, and as a board member, was to guarantee financing and distribution (through Associated British Picture) of the films in the British Isles and North America.
+The company made three films: Vessel of Wrath (1938), St. Martin's Lane (1938), and Jamaica Inn (1939).

+By 1938, Maxwell owned 502 cinemas to support his productions.